Before venturing outside in winter, be sure to:

 These steps are not a substitute for proper medical care.
 Be sure to seek medical attention for frostbite and hypothermia as soon as possible.

-The free NSC Emergency Medical Response app can keep these steps and many more first aid treatments right on your phone.
-The need to give first aid can be daunting, and this app gives you the information you need to help save someone from injury or death.
+The free NSC Emergency Medical Response app keeps these steps and many more first aid treatments right on your phone.
+The need to give first aid can be daunting; the app provides information you need to help save someone from injury or death at your fingertips.